cassioik/laravel-start-pack/README.md

 DB_PASSWORD=root
 ```

+Run the project:

 `docker-compose up -d`

+Install dependencies

 `docker-compose exec app composer install`

+Set the application key

 `docker-compose exec app php artisan key:generate`

+Migrate database

 `docker-compose exec app php artisan migrate`

+Run tests

+`docker-compose exec app php artisan test`

+## Customize:

+Database is created the first time you run the project, you can change the name in the file `.docker/mysql/initdb.sql`, remember to change the name in `.env` file too.

+## Details:

+to do: explain how things works